-What is Depository and Depository Participant (DP)?
+What is the Depository and Depository Participant (DP)?

-A Depository is an organization which holds securities (like shares, debentures, bonds, government securities, mutual fund units etc.) of investors in the electronic form at the request of the investors through a registered Depository Participant.
+A Depository is an organization which holds securities (like shares, debentures, bonds, government securities, mutual fund units, etc.) of investors in the electronic form at the request of the investors through a registered Depository Participant.
 It also provides services related to transactions in securities.
 At present two Depositories viz.
 National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL) are registered with SEBI.

 A Depository Participant is an agent appointed by the Depository to provide its services to investors.
 Eg.: Banks, Financial Institutions and SEBI Registered Trading Members.

 Angel Broking is a Depository Participant registered with CDSL.